-If you want to get a second opinion about your pancreatic cancer diagnosis or treatment from a different doctor, you can ask for one.
-This means seeing a different hospital consultant, possibly in a different hospital.
-For example, sometimes people may be concerned about the diagnosis or recommended treatment and may want a second opinion.
+If you want to get a second opinion from a different doctor, you can ask for one.
+This means seeing a different doctor, possibly in a different hospital.
+For example, some people or their family may want a second opinion if they are concerned about the diagnosis or recommended treatment.

 A second opinion is free on the NHS, or can be paid for privately.
 If you agree, a family member can ask for one on your behalf.
 You will need to ask your current doctor or GP for a referral for a second opinion.
 You don’t have a legal right to a second opinion, but doctors usually won’t refuse.

 Asking for a second opinion won’t affect your care.
 But it can take several weeks, so don’t delay any treatment.
 You can start treatment while you are going through the process.